-The outcomes of the company's philosophy in Brazil are many and show that development of the Hi Pur Sesame Oil was not
+The outcomes of the company's philosophy in Brazil are many and show that development of the Hi Pur Sesame Oil was not a strike of luck.

-The key word for success of the company's strategy, in Brazil, is credibility." a strike of luck.
 Another example of the company's successful development served as basis for a product aimed for baby care, market leader of a well-known pharmaceutical multinational industry, and that, until then, was manufactured by itself - which is rare in the market.
 That company decided, in that event, to discontinue production of its raw-material and seek other suppliers.
 As it did not find any qualified supplier in the market, it opted for transferring the formula, the equipment and the technology to a company that was Croda's competitor.